 If you're a spa lover going to Istanbul, you won't want to miss the city's famous baths, called hamams (or hammams in the West).
 These are not baths as you know them, but a series of rooms of various temperatures to stimulate circulation and the process of detoxification.
 The centerpiece of the experience is a very thorough body scrub (kese) with coarse mitts, a soapy cleanse with white, frothy bubbles (achieved when the attendant blows through a lacy bag, and a thorough dousing with buckets of warm water.

-All you do is tell the receptionist what services you want (DIY or wash with attendant? massage afterward?) and pay ahead of time.
+All you do is tell the receptionist what services you want and pay ahead of time.
 You get a cotton wrap (pestemal) and pair of wooden slippers (terlik), along with a key to your cubicle, where you remove your clothes and wrap yourself up sarong-style.
 (You might want to bring your own soap and shampoo, as it's expensive to buy in the public baths and not always great quality).
 Men and women are in the hamam on different days.

 The oil massage takes place in a separate room and is both more vigorous and perfunctory than Westerners are used to, so you may want to skip it unless you are a true spa explorer.
 Afterward you are handed towels and taken to the cool room to cool down and drink orange juice or tea.